LypsorTek/FIND_BSQ/README.md

-# libC
+# BSQ

-here is a fully functional c library, with the maximum useful function recoder
+the goal is to find the largest square in a map of "o" and "."

+## exemple :

+./setting_up exemple_files/map/your_map